 HPC facilities and ESnet will need to consider the impact of streaming applications on the abstractions and solutions provided at the center.
 Careful consideration of the following research questions will be needed.
-What changes will be required to the (i) architecture and design and (ii) middleware and software environment of leadership class and other facilities if they are to support streaming science workloads effectively?
-What is the role of deep-memory hierarchies and advances in data storage?
-How can recent advances in existing abstractions for fine-grained resource management in HPC systems (such as the pilotjob abstraction) be extended, both in concept and as software implementations, to support the ingest of real-time data without a fundamental re-evaluation of the existing landscape?
+What changes will be required to the (i) architecture and design, and (ii) middleware and software environment of leadership class and other facilities if they are to support streaming science workloads effectively?
+What is the role of deep- memory hierarchies and advances in data storage?
+How can existing abstractions for fine-grained resource management in HPC systems (such as the pilot-job abstraction) be extended, both in concept and as software implementations, to support the ingest of real-time data without a fundamental re-evaluation of the existing landscape?

-As highlighted earlier, there is a plethora of streaming systems solutions that provide local solutions that are not adequately general or extensible.
+As highlighted earlier, there is a plethora of streaming systems that provide local solutions that are not adequately general or extensible.
 As performance and functional requirements of streaming systems increase, the complexity and challenges of providing a versatile software ecosystem will increase.
 This requires design studies leading to conceptual frameworks that support comparative analysis of functionality and performance of streaming systems in the production settings in which they will ultimately operate.

-A versatile software ecosystem comprising well designed building blocks reiterates the need for mini-apps and benchmarks for streaming and steering applications.
+Such a powerful software environment will only be successfully designed if we have a good collection of mini-apps and benchmarks for streaming and steering applications.

-Research Area 2: Policies and technologies for co-scheduling of heterogeneous distributed components.
+Research Area 2: Policies and technologies for co-scheduling of heterogeneous distributed components